Free-Software-for-Android/NTPSync/README.md

 # Libraries

-All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".
+All JAR-Libraries are provided in this repository under "app/libs", all Android Library projects are under "libraries".

 ## Build Apache Commons Net